HOW DOES THE EMPIRE LEAGUE OPERATE?

 What is the EMPIRE LEAGUES PRIMARY MISSION

 The Empire League wants to continue its great established reputation of providing players the "DREAM" opportunity at playing, and putting up statistics for the purpose of being recruited to the high level elite professional leagues such as the Frontier, CanAm, American Association, Atlantic League, or even affiliated MLB teams.
 If players are looking for the Empire league to be their dream league, this is not the league for them.
 Players will not rely on their Empire league expense compensation to comply with personal financial responsibilities.
-Players must understand that this is an opportunity league that provides the chance for higher leagues to offer them the actual certified paying contracts.
+Players will agree and understand that this is an opportunity league that provides the chance for higher leagues to offer them the actual certified paying contracts.

 Only those players accepted will be allowed into camp, to register for acceptance, Click Here.
 All players attending spring training for a chance to make an Empire League Roster, are responsible for paying and covering their expenses.
 The League is NOT responsible for any of the following: Transportation to and from camp site or team sites, meals, and any personal expense at any time of the season unless paid for during the camp dates.
-There is NO pay for Spring Training, as Spring Training is simply a week long tryout camp opportunity to make one of the teams in the Empire League.
-Only the players that attend Empire League Camp tryouts are eligible for Empire League Contracts.
+There is NO compensation for Spring Training, as Spring Training is simply a week long Indy Ball showcase and tryout camp opportunity to be sent to a pro league or make one of the teams in the Empire League.
+Only the players that attend Empire League Camp tryouts are eligible for Empire League Playing opportunity.
 There will be no players signed from winter leagues, showcase organizations, etc. Only those that attend camp.
 Rosters will be made following spring training.
 No Pre-season guaranteed contracts or roster spots are filled.

 The Empire League plays a 50 to 65 game season based on playoff qualification.
 Players are housed throughout the season.
 Meals are not included.
-Players will only get paid for their active roster service time of games played in the league and are all statistically credited with Professional Baseball experience.
+Players will only get an expense payment compensation for their active roster service time of games played in the league and are all statistically credited with Rookie Level Professional Baseball experience.